tengu-team/interface-activemq/README.md

 # ActiveMQ Interface

  This is a Juju charm interface layer.
 This interface is used for connecting to an Apache ActiveMQ unit.
-In order to use this interface with the ActiveMQ charm, this repo should be cloned into the $INTERFACE_PATH and renamed to activemq instead of interface-activemq

 ### Examples